Amendments to the Danish Act on Dogs in 2014

 Along with the prohibition of dog breeds, provisions about savaging were introduced into the Danish Act on Dogs in 2014.
 According to the provisions on savaging, the police are obligated to euthanize a dog, if it has savaged a person or another dog in an attack.

 If a dog, brought into Denmark on holiday, bites a person or another dog, the police will carry out an investigation and arrive at a concrete decision about whether the case is savagery and whether the dog must be euthanized, just as the case would be for a Danish-owned dog.
 The 2014 amendments, as mentioned above, introduce a new, more specific definition of ‘savaging’.
 Also according to these new provisions, the owner of the attacking dog can request an expert assessment of the case.

 The decision of the police can be appealed to the Danish National Police.

 Dogs are welcome in Denmark

 Tourists travelling with their dog have no reason to be anxious about visiting Denmark.

 However, certain dog breeds are banned in Denmark as well as in several other countries.
 If you own a dog on the prohibition list, you should leave it at home unless you carry documentation showing that you acquired the dog before the Danish Act on Dogs took effect in 2010.

 There have been several stories in foreign news media about the Danish Act on Dogs.
 Since the Act came into force in 2010, a total of 465 dogs on the prohibition list have been put down, and 157 dogs have been euthanized after savaging other animals or people.
-Thus, a total of 622 dogs that have been put down as a consequence of provisions in the Danish Act on Dogs.
-This number should, however, be seen in relation to the total number of dogs living in Denmark – namely more than 585.000.
-(According to the most recent numbers from the Danish Police).
+Thus, a total of 622 dogs have been put down as a consequence of provisions in the Danish Act on Dogs.
+This number should, however, be seen in relation to the total number of dogs living in Denmark – namely more than 585.000 (according to recent figures from the Danish Police).